akka/akka/akka-docs/src/main/paradox/typed/routers.md

 This is the default for pool routers as the pool of routees is expected to remain the same.

+An optional parameter `preferLocalRoutees` can be used for this strategy.
+Routers will only use routees located in local actor system if `preferLocalRoutees` is true and local routees do exist.
+The default value for this parameter is false.

 ### Random

 Randomly selects a routee when a message is sent through the router.

 This is the default for group routers as the group of routees is expected to change as nodes join and leave the cluster.

+An optional parameter `preferLocalRoutees` can be used for this strategy.
+Routers will only use routees located in local actor system if `preferLocalRoutees` is true and local routees do exist.
+The default value for this parameter is false.

 ### Consistent Hashing